HOW TO STACK EARRINGS

 Another simple method for stacking earring hoops is linking your hoops together in three different sections; one at the top, one in the middle, and one at the bottom.
 All three areas connect via a chain that also keeps each hoop stable.
 This style is perfect for those who want a bit of movement in their earrings without going too crazy.

-Finally, the last technique is to wear one large hoop earring and then several small studs along the outer edge of the hoop.
-This style looks amazing and keeps the focus on the hoop while still providing some visual interest along the outermost part of your ear.
+Finally, the last technique is to wear one large hoop earring and several small studs along the outer edge of the hoop.
+This ear style looks amazing and keeps the focus on the hoop while still providing some visual interest along the outermost part of your ear.
 Simply start with the hoop and then add studs as you move towards the back of your ear.

 STACKING STUD EARRINGS